ASK AN EXPERT: How Can I Save Time Editing My Team’s Work?

 Breaking this cycle is crucial.
 If you continue as you are, your team members will have no reason to improve their writing or their processes.
 After all, they know that you’ll rewrite the work anyway.

-Giving your team the strategies they need to write well will save time and money and decrease stress for both the writers and the managers who must deal with the documentation.
+Giving your team the strategies they need to write and edit well will save time and money and decrease stress for both the writers and the managers who must deal with the documentation.
 Scientists and engineers will enjoy less micromanaging and supervisors will enjoy less time away from their other work tasks.

 Identify which skills your team lacks by evaluating where you’re making the most corrections.
 Are your writers reading the audience incorrectly?
 Is their text unfocused or rambling?
 Are there multiple grammatical errors?
 Or are they simply putting off the work to the point that it disrupts planned schedules?
 Whatever the reason, a writing course that offers targeted exercises and direct feedback can help you get your editing tasks back under control.